Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 What this buys you

-• Many candidate futures in one object, diversity by construction.
+• Many candidate futures in one object, so diversity comes built in.

 • Local work distributed across SIMT lanes.